hotg-ai/dev-hotg-ai/docs/forge/overview.md

 # Overview

 Forge is a simplified GUI for generating Runefiles.
 One can quickly build, test, and deploy their edgeML applications.
 The main concept is to make a "pipeline".
 An ML pipeline will take inputs from the outside world, performs some processing/operation, and send the output back to the outside world.
-One can create a ML pipeline by doing drag and drop node from the left-side panel.
+One can create an ML pipeline by dragging and dropping nodes from the left-side panel.

 ## Nodes